 The Bunker is the room which to my mind works best.
 This houses another four works by Furunes.
 Here the perforation is so effective that one has the impression of looking at big screens.
 Furunes has perforated monochrome surfaces with holes of different sizes, with the larger ones producing paler, the smaller ones darker areas.
 I wonder how she transfers her motifs to the canvas.
 How she knows where to cut each hole.
 I don’t understand how it’s possible to do this by hand, but I’m equally fascinated by the way mere holes of different sizes can add up to a picture.

 On the way into the Bingo Hall one finds Astrid Ljungberg’s De brister tidigare och tidigare (They Break Earlier and Earlier).
 Square pieces of chicken wire covered with newspaper and painted white are coiled together to form an arch that reaches from the floor to the ceiling, forming a portal through which one passes when entering the next room.
 On the left hangs a photo by Laura-Ann Morrison.
 Printed on aluminium, the picture has the title Ya pu no, yɛ n’dɔ no –The rejected daughter.
 The image makes a powerful impression.
 It shows a woman sitting on the ground, her knees pulled up in front of her, her hands on her feet, and her head facing downwards.
 She appears to have albinism and is dressed in a white suit or dress.
 Draped over her left shoulder is a veil embroidered with white pearls.
 Her short hair, hands, and feet have a yellowish hue.
 Albinism is a genetic condition that impairs the body’s ability to produce pigment in the skin.
-In Malawi in 2014, at least 59 people with albinism were attacked and eighteen of them killed.
+In Malawi in 2014, at least 59 people with albinism were attacked and eighteen of them killed, according to Amnesty International.
 Their body parts are coveted by so-called witch doctors.
 Working with what people perceive as different and tend to reject is something Furunes and Morrison have in common.
 Furunes has worked with image archives from mental hospitals, for example in Back to Light.
 Faces reflecting the past at San Servolo Mental Hospital, which can be seen on the Sculpture Roof.

 In a corner just beyond Morrison’s photograph we find the installation Parasympathetic Shadow Play by Meerke Laimi Thomasson Vekterli.
 Stretched out from the ceiling is an expanse of white fabric shaped like an animal skin with fringed edges.
 Behind it is a little thicket of twigs mounted on a rotating disc on top of a birch stump.
 Illuminated by two small spotlights, the moving twigs create a shadow play on the stretched fabric.
 It is a work that strikes a fine balance between artificial scenography and simple technology.
 The shadow play reminds me of falling asleep as a child, when cars passing by on the road outside cast the shadows of branches on my bedroom curtains.
 Light and shadow are central elements of this installation.
 One could perhaps say that there is a link here to the work of Furunes, not just in the use of light and shadow, but also in the way both artists retrieve forgotten memories from darkness.
 The parasympathetic nervous system becomes active primarily when one is relaxed.
 Parasympathetic stimulation lowers the heart rate.

 Hanging on the walls in the Bingo Hall are three works that show glaciers at the moment of calving.
 The pictures appear to be taken from old print newspapers.
 In each image, the colours R, G, B (red, green and blue) are separated.
 Each colour is a circle and here again there is the use of perforation.
 I can almost hear the crash of the glacier as it calves.
 It would definitely have been a noisy moment.
 The image is like a still from a film.
 It makes me want to rewind, but it can’t be done.
 I notice the picture is in colour.
 Could that have to do with the fact that it is about the here and now?
 And the future?
 Whereas the portrait and some of the other nature images are black because they use material found in archives and represent unknown memories?
 The title of the exhibition is Rippling, which conjures up small waves on water.
-But when a glacier calves, one hears a boom as a block of ice breaks off and hits the water, an event that can result in dangerous waves.
+But when a glacier calves, a block of ice breaks off and hits the water, an event that can result in huge waves.

 A few floors higher up there is a roof terrace with several sculptures.
 In addition to Furunes’ Back to Light.
 Faces reflecting the past at San Servolo Mental Hospital there is a birdhouse by Oscar Eriksson Furunes and Juho Eerola.
 The title of the work, The Birds / Fuglene, echoes that of the 1963 film by Alfred Hitchcock.
 In the latter, nature goes on the attack.
 In one scene, one of the central characters is attacked by birds while locked in an attic.
 The scene took a week to film.
 Apparently the birds were tied to the actress by lengths of elastic, thus preventing them from flying away and leaving them no choice but to attack.
 In the work on the sculpture roof, one hears the sound of birds inside the birdhouse, or is it humans imitating birds?
 At times the noise degenerates into a cacophony, yet no birds come flying out to attack us.
 Is it a house or a cage?